-Cleary Gottlieb’s antitrust group draws on 65 years of experience practicing antitrust law on both sides of the Atlantic, providing clients with unified strategy and advocacy.
+Cleary Gottlieb’s antitrust group draws on more than 75 years of experience practicing antitrust law on both sides of the Atlantic, providing clients with unified strategy and advocacy.

 We offer clients a unique transatlantic perspective that is invaluable in today’s increasingly borderless business landscape.
-Our integrated, global team approach was built through a regular, decades-long, exchange of lawyers among our U.S., European and Asian offices.
+Our integrated global team approach was built through a consistent, decades-long exchange of lawyers among our U.S., European, and Asian offices.

 - Pre-merger notification and substantive defense of transactions;